Nucleus .Net Core CMS

 Content

 Obtain a reference to IContentManager by including a parameter in your constructor.
-The Content Manager has methods to Save, List and manage content records.
+The Content Manager has methods to Save, Get, List, Delete and manage content sort order.

-This example is from the Multi-Content module.
+This example is from the Multi-Content module (source code).
 Code which does not demonstrate the content manager has been removed for brevity.

 using Microsoft.AspNetCore.Hosting;